All States → Rhode Island

 After You Record Your Deed in Rhode Island

 After the City or Town Clerk records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by municipality.
-The municipal land records are updated, and the local tax assessor uses the recorded deed to update property tax ownership.
-Rhode Island property taxes are administered at the municipal level.
-The grantee should notify the local tax assessor of the ownership change and confirm their mailing address for future tax bills.
-The grantee is responsible for Rhode Island property taxes from the date of transfer.
+The local tax assessor uses the recorded deed to update property tax ownership, and the grantee is responsible for Rhode Island property taxes from the date of transfer.
+Notify the assessor of the ownership change and confirm your mailing address for future tax bills.

 Rhode Island Quit Claim Deed FAQ